 Easy pour spout

 - Weight7.72 lbs

-Combining versatility with unique style the White Mountain Ice Cream Maker can make up to 6 quarts of ice cream in one go.
+Combining versatility with unique style the White Mountain can make up to 6 quarts of ice cream in one go.
 The triple motion action dasher system and the powerful 12,000 rpm motor work together to create perfect ice cream every time.
 The workings and canister are contained within a New England pine bucket that is bound with galvanized hoops and electroplated fittings for strength and durability.

 6 quarts capacity

 Stainless steel canister and lid

 - BrandWhite Mountain